cn0304/edu-ragbot-final/data/Management and Science University/Courses.md

 ### Entry Requirements

-Entry Requirements Minimum Entry Requirements A pass in Sijil Tinggi Persekolahan Malaysia (STPM) or its equivalent, with a minimum Grade C+ (GP 2.33) in two subjects; OR A pass in Sijil Tinggi Agama Malaysia (STAM) with a minimum grade of Jayyid (good); OR A pass in Diploma (Level 4, MQF) with a minimum CGPA of 2.50; OR A pass in Matriculation/Foundation qualification or its equivalent with a minimum CGPA of 2.50; OR Diploma in Accounting fields (Level 4, MQF) or equivalent with a minimum CGPA of 2.50.
-Candidates with a CGPA below 2.50 but more than 2.00 may be admitted subject to a thorough rigorous assessment; OR Diploma Kemahiran Malaysia (DKM) / Diploma Vokasional Malaysia (DVM) in Accounting fields with a minimum CGPA of 2.50, subjected to HEP Senate/Academic Board's approval; OR Diploma Lanjutan Kemahiran Malaysia (DLKM) in Accounting fields with a minimum CGPA of 2.50, subjected to HEP Senate/Academic Board's approval; OR Possess an Advanced Diploma (Level 5, MQF) in accounting or related field with at least a CGPA of 2.50; OR Other relevant and equivalent qualifications recognised by the Malaysian Government.
-AND a credit in: Mathematics in SPM level or its equivalent; OR Candidates with a pass in Mathematics at SPM level need to take and pass the enhancement Mathematics subject that is equivalent to the SPM level.
+Entry Requirements A pass in Sijil Tinggi Persekolahan Malaysia (STPM) or its equivalent, with a minimum Grade C+ (GP 2.33) in two subjects; A pass in Sijil Tinggi Agama Malaysia (STAM) with a minimum grade of Jayyid (good); A pass in Diploma (Level 4, MQF) with minimum of CGPA of 2.50; A pass in Matriculation/Foundation qualification or its equivalent with a minimum CGPA of 2.50; Diploma in Accounting fields (Level 4, MQF) or equivalent with a minimum CGPA of 2.50.
+Candidates with a CGPA below 2.50 but more than 2.00 may be admitted subject to a thorough rigorous assessment; Diploma Kemahiran Malaysia (DKM)/ Diploma Vokasional Malaysia (DVM) in Accounting fields with a minimum CGPA of 2.50 subjected to HEP Senate/ Academic Board's approval; Diploma Lanjutan Kemahiran Malaysia (DLKM) in Accounting fields with a minimum CGPA of 2.50 subjected to HEP Senate/ Academic Board's approval; Possess an Advanced Diploma (Level 5, MQF) in accounting or related field with at least a CGPA of 2.50; Other relevant and equivalent qualifications recognised by the Malaysian Government.
+AND a credit in: Mathematics at SPM level or its equivalent; Candidates with a pass in Mathematics at SPM level need to take and pass the enhancement Mathematics subject equivalent to SPM level.
 The enhancement Mathematics subject must be offered in the first semester or before enrolment with unconditional offer.
 Notes: Enhancement Mathematics and English can contribute to the overall graduating credit.
-Students from Matriculation / Foundation or its equivalent can be exempted from taking enhancement Mathematics and English, provided that the Mathematics and English offered at the programme level are equivalent to or higher than those offered at SPM level.
-English Competency Requirement (International Students) Achieve a minimum of Band 3.5 in MUET or equivalent to CERF (High B1).
+Students from Matriculation/Foundation or its equivalent can be exempted from taking enhancement Mathematics and English, provided that the Mathematics and English offered at the programme level is equivalent/more than the Mathematics and English offered at an SPM level.
+English Competency Requirement (International Student): Achieve a minimum of Band 3.5 in MUET or equivalent to CERF (High B1).
 If a student does not meet this requirement, the HEP must offer English proficiency courses to ensure that the student's proficiency is sufficient to meet the needs of the programme.

 ### About